Where do humans get the energy to fuel our bodies and our economies? Where does our energy come from?

 Here is how Kate Raworth describes it…

-The sun is the primary source of energy that powers our wealth and wellbeing — a sobering realisation that.
+The sun is the primary source that powers our wealth and wellbeing — a sobering realisation that.

 Closer to home, It is worth remembering that our bodies can only use the suns energy via plants.
 Our food is the sun’s energy converted via photosynthesis into plant biomass and the animals that eat those plants.